Five brand activations that leveraged the ‘less is more’ mentality

 Tiny houses are a big thing right now—the object of TV shows, lifestyle websites and magazine photo spreads.
 Their dimensions, ranging anywhere from 100- to less than 500-square-feet, have made them a popular choice among millennials, baby boomers or anyone looking to downsize and simplify.
 Often priced at less than $50,000, tiny houses also offer an affordable option for people concerned about the environment.
 After all, a tiny house costs a lot less to light, heat and cool than a typical 2,000-square-foot abode.

-The tour showcases the versatility of the tinned meat product that dates back to 1937 and was a dietary staple for GIs and sailors during World War II, and presents it in ways to appeal to modern palates.
+The tour showcased the versatility of the tinned meat product that dates back to 1937 and was a dietary staple for GIs and sailors during World War II, and presents it in ways to appeal to modern palates.
 Among the offerings served from SPAM’s tiny kitchen: SPAM sliders; SPAM Musubi, a favorite in Hawaii, in which the meat is served on a bed of rice with teriyaki sauce and wrapped in Nori seaweed; and other choices made by local chefs and influencer partners (Agency: Match Marketing Group, Norwalk, CT).

 NESTEA erected a 200-square-foot house in New York City’s busy Times Square that connected the desire to simplify with its new line of teas made from simpler recipes than in the past and teas made without high-fructose corn syrup and artificial flavors or colors.
 Consumers were invited to stop, reflect, enjoy the scenery and, of course, sample.
 “The tiny house reflects the joy of living simply, which is what our new relaunched NESTEA is all about,” says Karen Ress, vp and gm of Tea Brands at Nestlé Waters North America which owns the brand.